GrafTech International Ltd. [EAF] – Is this a dead cat bounce or the beginning of a bull run?

 GrafTech International Ltd. [NYSE:EAF]: Analyst Rating and Earnings

-Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on Thu 6 Feb (In 9 Days).
+Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on Thu 6 Feb (In 6 Days).

 Fundamental Analysis of GrafTech International Ltd. [EAF]